-I enjoy them all, but this onion soup is especially good.
-It's rich, flavorful, and comforting.
-The secret is to saute the onions slowly and patiently until they are caramelized.
-That's where this soup gets its wonderful flavor.
+This onion soup is incredibly rich and flavorful.
+The secret is to saute the onions slowly and patiently until caramelized.
+That's where the soup gets its wonderful flavor.
+The entire recipe takes about an hour, so despite slowly cooking the onions, it's not too time-consuming.

 Ingredients

-- Fresh onions: I don't recommend using frozen onions in this recipe.
+- Fresh onions: I typically use yellow onions, but white onions work too.
+I don't recommend using red onions in this recipe.
+I also don't recommend using frozen onions.
 Fresh onions are easier to caramelize and will yield a more flavorful soup.

 - All-purpose flour: I use a little of it to thicken the soup.
 So, this is obviously not a gluten-free recipe.